yizzfz/mmRadarVision/README.md

 ## To collect point cloud data

 This project allows point cloud capturing from the radar.
-Before running this project, it is strongly rerecommeded to test the hardware setup using the TI mmWave Demo Visualizer ([Instruction](https://www.ti.com/lit/ug/swru587/swru587.pdf)).
+Before running this project, it is strongly recommended to test the hardware setup using the TI mmWave Demo Visualizer ([Instruction](https://www.ti.com/lit/ug/swru587/swru587.pdf)).
 This ensures that the radar board is working properly with the correct firmware, and the drivers are installed.
 1. Check device manager to find the COM port (User & Data) of the radar.
 2. Modify config.py to specify the COM port and radar location.